Objective

 The {{JsonLdOptions}} type is used to pass various options to the {{JsonLdProcessor}} methods.

-When used for serializing the internal representation (or extended internal representation) into a YAML representation graph:
+When YAML-LD extended profile is used for serializing the internal representation (or extended internal representation) into a YAML representation graph:

 When used for the {{documentLoader}}, it causes documents of type `application/ld+yaml` to be parsed into a YAML representation graph and generates an internal representation (or extended internal representation):